PSDoff/ki/README.md

 `$ gulp sass`
 - Development compile for CSS.
 Unminified, includes source maps.

+- Press q or w to decrement the volume of the left and right keg respectively.

 #### TODO
 - Add JS minification tasks
 - Add production gulp task variations